Skip to content

 Customizing task resources

 When defining a task function, you can specify resource requirements for the pod that runs the task.
-Union Cloud will take this into account to ensure that the task pod is scheduled to run on a Kubernetes node that meets the specified resource profile.
+Union will take this into account to ensure that the task pod is scheduled to run on a Kubernetes node that meets the specified resource profile.

 Resources are specified in the @task decorator.
 Here is an example: